rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * YARN Cluster Managers in in cloud Databricks and google dataproc ? on premise set up like cloudera.
 * latest spark versions available in the databricks, google dataproc, aws glue ?
 * how zeplin notbooks are different from the databricks notebook ?
+* spark - machine learning libraries ?
+* time-series data processing in spark ? -- spark streamin
+* real time analytics of apache spark ?
+* what is data skweness - Uneven distribution of data across partitions
+* partition tuning - Partition tuning is crucial for optimizing Spark jobs as it allows developers to control the number of partitions, impacting parallelism and resource utilization.
+It involves finding the right balance to avoid excessive data shuffling or inadequate parallelism.
+* dynamic partition pruning (DDP), how to enable and what could be the best scenario ?
+* 3vs of big data and explanations
+* How does Spark's Catalyst Optimizer enhance query performance - Cost-based query optimization
+* When processing a multi-terabyte dataset, what strategy should be considered to optimize data read and write operations in Spark? - Caching frequently accessed data in memory
+* Consider a case where a Spark job's shuffle read and write times are significantly uneven.
+What does this indicate in terms of data distribution? - Skewed data partitions
+* What impact does the choice of data format (like Parquet vs. CSV) have on Spark performance? - comparison
+* what is reduceByKey operation
+* what is dataspilling the content of spark ?
+* memory management in spark ?
+* broadcast join mechanics, considerations and advnatages ?
+* salting technics on the large dataset skewness ?
+* what is spark core ?
+* what is cogroup ?
+* AQE - advantages and enabling ?
+* Garbage collection in memery management